Website Manager

 Rookies, Minors, Majors:

-• Runner must allow the fielder to make a throw (slide or avoid the throwing lane).
+• Runner must allow the fielder to make a throw by sliding or avoiding the throwing lane.

 • No headfirst slides while advancing.
-Headfirst is only allowed when returning to a base.
+Headfirst slides are allowed only when returning to a base.

 • Significant contact without sliding may result in the runner being called out.